Moe Dunford

-Moe Dunford (born 11 December 1987) is an Irish actor.
-He is best known for his roles in Vikings and Patrick's Day.
+Maurice "Moe" Dunford (born 11 December 1987) is an Irish actor.
+He is best known for his roles as Aethelwulf in the television series Vikings (2014–2018) and Patrick Fitzgerald in the 2014 film Patrick's Day.
 He is the recipient of a number of accolades, including three Irish Film & Television Awards.

 Early life

 Dunford was born in Dungarvan, County Waterford, Ireland.
 He graduated from the Gaiety School of Acting in June 2009.